archughes/maxion/README.md

 - **Action Bar**: Use `1-6` to activate assigned skills or items.
 - **Targeting**: Right-click to lock camera and select enemies, left-click to interact or select, `Tab` to cycle enemies, `Esc` to deselect.
 - **Camera**: Adjust distance with the mouse wheel, switch views with right-click (body-facing) or left-click (head-facing).
+- **Settings**: Access game settings via the gear icon for audio, fullscreen, and performance options.

 ## Development
+- **Dependencies**:
-- **Dependencies**: Relies on Three.js (v0.128.0) via CDN.
+  - Three.js (v0.128.0) via CDN
+  - random-seed (v0.3.0) for deterministic procedural generation
 - **Contributing**: Fork the repository, create a feature branch, and submit a pull request with detailed descriptions of changes.
 - **Testing**: Verify compatibility in Chrome and Firefox, focusing on WebGL and audio performance.

 ## License
-This project is licensed under the terms specified in the `LICENSE` file (assumed MIT or similar; please specify the exact license).
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Future Improvements
 ### Short-Term Goals
 - Implement multiplayer functionality to enable cooperative or competitive play.
 - Enhance graphics with shaders and particle effects for improved visual fidelity.
-- Add save/load functionality to preserve player progress.
+- Expand save/load functionality to preserve player progress.
-- Refactor `sounds`, `shaders`, and `graphics` into dedicated JavaScript classes for better organization.
+- Refactor code for better organization and maintainability.
 - Expand quests, NPC interactions, and biome diversity.
+- Optimize terrain rendering for better performance on lower-end devices.

 ### Long-Term Vision (Expansion Packs)
 Maxion is envisioned as an evolving universe with "Epic" expansions, each unlocking new dimensions of gameplay.
 Unique aspects of each epic include: